-On July 1, 2010, Paul George signed his rookie contract with the Indiana Pacers, a two-year guaranteed deal worth $3.9 million.
+On July 1, 2010, Paul George signed his rookie contract with the Indiana Pacers, securing a two-year guaranteed deal worth $3.9 million.

 In 2010, Paul George made his NBA debut against the San Antonio Spurs, playing 23 minutes and scoring 4 points.

-In December 2011, The Indianapolis Star reported that Paul George grew 2 inches to 6 feet 10 inches.
+In December 2011, The Indianapolis Star reported that Paul George grew 2 inches (5.1 cm) to 6 feet 10 inches (2.08 m).

-In the lockout-shortened 2011–12 season, Paul George started all 66 games for the Pacers, averaging 12.1 points, 5.6 rebounds and 2.4 assists on 44% shooting
+In the lockout-shortened 2011–12 season, Paul George started all 66 games for the Pacers, averaging 12.1 points, 5.6 rebounds, and 2.4 assists.
+He also competed in the Slam Dunk Contest, performing a 360° windmill dunk in the dark, and dunking over teammates Dahntay Jones and Roy Hibbert.

 On December 2, 2013, Paul George scored a career-high 43 points, along with 3 rebounds and 3 assists, in a 106–102 loss to the Portland Trail Blazers.